Please ensure Javascript is enabled for purposes of website accessibility

 Adam Hammer

-Adam Hammer, known by fellow athletes as Ádi, has been a Special Olympics Hungary athlete since 2009 when he learned about the performance of local athletes returning home from the Winter Games on television.
+Adam Hammer, known by fellow athletes as Ádi, joined Special Olympics Hungary in 2009, after watching local athletes returning home from the Winter Games on television.
 He started training right away.
-The next year, Ádi won a gold medal in bowling at the Special Olympics Europe Eurasia (SOEE) Regional Games in Poland and then again in 2011 in the Special Olympics World Summer Games in Athens.
+The following year, Ádi won a gold medal in bowling at Special Olympics Europe Eurasia (SOEE) Regional Games in Poland.
+He won another gold medal at Special Olympics World Summer Games, Athens in 2011. Ádi no longer competes in Bowling.
+He is competing in basketball and track and field, where he won gold medals at the National Games.

-Ádi is now is a proud athlete leader and Athlete Input Council member for SOEE. Ádi’s foremost concern is health.
-He promotes his family, equal access to health, fitness and an independent responsible life.
-He credits his caring and protective family as a great support system.
+Ádi is a proud athlete leader and a member of the Athlete Input Council for SOEE.
+His foremost concern is health.
+He was trained to be a Health Messenger in November 2018.
+In his role as a Health Messenger, he promotes family living, equal access to health, fitness, and an independent, responsible life.
+He credits his caring, protective family as a strong support system.

-Ádi has two exclusive projects to show the world how responsible and independent people with intellectual disabilities can be: a cooperation with the National Ambulance Services to train athletes in basic revival and first aid skills, and an assertiveness training where everyday life skills are taught.
+Ádi practices his independence through two projects: he collaborates with the National Ambulance Services to train athletes in basic resuscitation and first-aid skills, and he participates in the assertiveness training program that teaches everyday life skills.
 Furthermore, he has been helping his mother’s work as Special Olympics Hungary’s Family Program Coordinator.

 Ádi lives independently with his wife and two-year-old daughter.